giampaolo/pyftpdlib/docs/tutorial.rst

     ...

-...log will now look like this:
+Logs will now look like this:

 ::